 By the age of 16 he was a instructing in a position of full responsibility in a range of dynamic environments.
 He became a qualified whitewater and sea kayak guide before the age of 18.

 Kevin then moved to Galway to study Marine Science at NUIG.
 Here he fit right in at NUIG Kayak Club.
 He began competing for the club in a range of disciplines at the Irish Kayaking Intervarsities.
 Last year Kevin’s kayaking brought him once again to the French and Italian Alps.
-This time he completed the training for his level 5 kayak skills certificate, the highest personal qualification the offered in Ireland.
-His high level of safety training led him to being elected as the club’s safety officer last year and has recently been elected as NUIG kayak club captain for the year to come.
-In 2016 he helped run the business and is back again this year looking to share his vast wealth of knowledge within kayaking
+This time he completed the training for his level 5 kayak skills certificate, the highest kayak skills qualification there is to offer in Ireland.
+His high level of safety training led him to being elected as the club’s safety officer last year and later being nominated as Captain.
+In 2016 he helped run Corrib Canoe, and is back again this year looking to share his vast wealth of knowledge within kayaking